micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-Again the kingdom of heaven is like a man who is a dealer in search of fine _and_ [^p]precious pearls,
+Again the kingdom of heaven is like a man who is a dealer in search of fine _and_ precious pearls,